ShivRajendran/R-PDFscraper/README.md

 # R-PDFscraper
-Utilizing R to scrape data from PDF's /n
+Utilizing R to scrape data from PDF's.

 Using the pdftools scrape large sets of data weekly from pdf sheets for auditing purposes.